OrdinalNews/client/README.md

 ## API Endpoints

+The API fetches info, content, or news from an inscription ID, grabbing the data from either ordapi.xyz or ordinals.com, then saving it in KV for future requests.

 - `/api/info/INSCRIPTION_ID` - returns inscription data
 - `/api/content/INSCRIPTION_ID` - returns inscription content
 - `/api/news/INSCRIPTION_ID` - returns html from news inscription\*